 Florida Residency for Tuition Purposes refers to whether you are an in-state Florida resident or an out-of-state resident, and this classification determines your tuition cost as defined by Florida state statute 1009.21 and the State Board of Education Rule 6A-10.044.
 Students are encouraged to review the following documents for additional information.

 All applicants must complete the Residency Classification for Tuition Purposes section of the application and submit the required documentation, regardless of the duration of their presence in Florida.
 A Florida resident for tuition purposes is defined as an individual who has resided in the state for 12 consecutive months while not enrolled in an institution of higher learning, prior to the beginning of classes, and who has established legal ties in Florida according to Florida Statute 1009.21.

-Florida Legislature has recently implemented significant changes to Florida Statute 1009.21.
-For updated information, please visit here.
-Florida residency content can be found beginning on page 10.
+Florida Legislature recently updated Florida Statute 1009.21.
+For updated information, please review here.

 New / Returning Undergraduate Students

 If you are a new undergraduate, degree seeking student or if you are a returning FAU student who wishes to return as degree-seeking after at least 3 consecutive terms of non-enrollment at FAU, your initial residency classification will be determined by the Office of Undergraduate Admissions.
 Please complete the Residency Form and return it back to the Office of Undergraduate of Admissions Office of Admissions SU80, 777 Glades Road, P.O.
 Box 3091, Boca Raton, FL 33431-0991 Phone: 561.297.3040 Fax: 561.297.2758.